IBM/watsonx-data-lab/docs/wxd-advanced.md

 ./presto-cli --catalog iceberg_data --schema workshop
 ```
 ### Concatenation of one or more string/varchar values

-Note: We are using a combination of the “concat” string function and the “cast” conversion function as part of this query.
+Note: We are using a combination of the `concat` string function and the `cast` conversion function as part of this query.
 ```
 select
    concat(cast(custkey as varchar),'--',name)